 But before I do that…

-You should know that that the thought of revealing the specific numbers behind my launch makes me very uncomfortable.
+You should know that the thought of revealing the specific numbers behind my launch makes me very uncomfortable.

 There’s a reason hardly anyone in this industry shows the REAL numbers from their business!